anitan0925/STOPT/README.md

 Models: L2-regularized multi-class logistic regression.

-Note that sparse implementation for SVRG and SVRG is not supported.
+Note that sparse implementation for SVRG and SAGA is not supported.

 For usage, see codes in ./examples/log_reg.